mxmpl/fourier-svg/README.md

 curve $\gamma : [0, 1] \rightarrow  \mathbb{C}$ where $\gamma(0)$ is the first
 point  of the curve and $\gamma(1)$ is the last.

-If the path is not too irregular[^1] we can express it as a Fourier Series:
+If the path is not too irregular (see [1]) we can express it as a Fourier Series:

 $$
     \forall t \in [0, 1], \gamma(t) = \sum_{n \in \mathbb{Z}} c_n e^{2 i \pi n t}
 $$

 with $(c_n)_{n \in \mathbb{Z}}$ the Fourier coefficients:

 $$